Residential Refuse Disposal Authorizations

 If any of the following conditions apply, the resident must obtain a refuse disposal authorization in advance.
 If an authorization is not obtained, the resident will be charged a prorated fee of $100 per ton of material:

-- A resident wishes to use a vehicle other than a car, van or "standard" pick-up (pick-up bed of 4 by 8 feet or less).
+- A resident wishes to use a vehicle other than a car, van or "standard" pick-up (pick-up bed of four by eight feet or less).

 - A resident wishes to deliver waste which could be construed to be commercial, whether from a business establishment or from "odd-jobbing" or "handyman" operations.

 - A resident has a relative or friend who will be hauling the waste on behalf of the resident and at no cost to the resident.